AndreaPrestia/FelisMq/README.md

 # FelisMq
 A library that implements a way to consume MQTT message by topic avoiding to write every time the listening part.
+It let's you group all the logic for every topic in single classes, trying to reach the goal of single responsibility for every topic.

 **How can i use it?**